Marijuana may make sleep worse, especially for regular users, study finds - Local News 8

 “But we really lack solid evidence demonstrating whether cannabis helps or hurts sleep,” Troxel added.

 Use of weed may actually harm sleep, a new study has found.
-The research, published Monday in the journal BMJ, revealed adults who use weed 20 or more days during the last month were 64% more likely to sleep less than six hours a night and 76% more likely to sleep longer than nine hours a night.
+The research, published Monday in a BMJ journal, revealed adults who use weed 20 or more days during the last month were 64% more likely to sleep less than six hours a night and 76% more likely to sleep longer than nine hours a night.

 Optimal sleep for adults is defined by the US Centers for Disease Control and Prevention as seven to eight hours a night.